 Once a project idea has been brought from a concept to a fully developed proposal, and both PART A and PART B of the Routing & Authorization Form has been completed, ensuring the application is complete, meets compliance standards, and has been authorized by the college then the proposal is ready to submit.
 NO application may be submitted to any external sponsor without completing the Routing & Authorization Form.

 The Principal Investigator (PI) serves as the primary contact for a project throughout the grant life cycle and must follow Carthage College Grant Procedures prior to submitting a proposal.
-Click on the the following link to access forms, timelines and instructions for the Routing & Authorization Process.
+Click on the following link to access forms, timelines, and instructions for the Routing & Authorization Process.
 PI’s should review these documents carefully as they prepare to submit their proposal.
+The MY GRANT PORTAL buttons on the Office of Sponsored Programs website offer access to the new electronic Routing and Authorization system.
+Use the instructions below to log into the system and begin this two-part process.

 Submitting Your Approved Proposal